 - Eat yogurt and a little bit of cheese if we're really hungry.

-We adore tortilla chips, candy and rice around here, so it's pretty tough.
-But, this cycle is important and the 17 days do pass quickly.
+We adore tortilla chips, candy and rice around here, so Cycle 1 is pretty tough and a big detox for us.
+But, Cycle 1 of the 17 Day Diet is really important, and the 17 days do pass quickly.

 Cycle 2: Activate

-We usually celebrate when we reach this cycle because there's relief—we can eat rice, beans, oatmeal and steak again.
-Here's what active looks like for us:
+We usually celebrate when we reach Cycle 2 of the 17 Day Diet because there's relief—we can eat rice, beans, oatmeal and steak again.
+Here's what Cycle 2 looks like for us:

 - Alternate every-other day with Cycle 1 & 2 for the next 17 days.

 - Usually on Day 1 of Cycle 2, we get steak because it sounds so good.

 - Healthy starches return, which brings joy.
 This looks like potatoes, brown rice, lean cuts of steak, lean pork and beans.

 Activate can be deceiving since you alternate this with Cycle 1 for 17 days but looking forward to starches helps us power through it.